 - See also: Images of the Golden Tooth

-The Golden Tooth guards the one large pass through the mountains that allows direct travel between the westerlands and the riverlands to the east.
-It is generally held that in order to attack the westerlands from the east, one must take the Golden Tooth to have a secure passage.
+Although the Golden Tooth is a small castle, it is a strong keep commanding the hill road between the westerlands and the riverlands.
+It is generally held that in order to attack the westerlands from the east, one must take the Tooth to have a secure passage.

-Cerion Lannister, a King of the Rock, conquered the hilly vicinity of the Golden Tooth by defeating three petty kings.
-He presumably then granted the region to the Leffords, a House of Andal origin.
-The gold from the Golden Tooth helped establish House Lannister as one of the richest houses in Westeros.
+The Golden Tooth is the seat of the Leffords, a family formed by the union of First Men and Andals.
+Cerion Lannister, a King of the Rock, conquered the hilly vicinity of the Tooth by defeating three petty kings.
+The gold from the Tooth helped establish House Lannister as one of the richest houses in Westeros.

 A Game of Thrones

 Ser Edmure Tully sends Lords Piper and Vance to prevent any Lannister army from entering the riverlands from the Golden Tooth.
 A force under the command of Ser Jaime Lannister breaks them in a battle in the hills below the Golden Tooth, however.
 After their own defeat in the Battle of the Camps, Ser Forley Prester leads the remnants of Jaime's host back to the Golden Tooth.

 During the War of the Five Kings, an army under the command of Robb Stark, King in the North, circumvents the Golden Tooth and the passage it blocks by using a narrow goat path found by his direwolf, Grey Wind.
 Robb descends upon Ser Stafford Lannister's host, annihilating them at Oxcross, three days ride from Lannisport, and the king then raids the westerlands.
 Oxcross shocks King Joffrey I Baratheon's court in King's Landing, since the Tooth remains in Lannister control.

 A Storm of Swords

 A Feast for Crows